GitBuntu/the-orchestration-layer/src/posts/markdown-react-vite.md

 tags: [react, typescript]
 ---

-# Building a Modern Markdown Blog with React, Typescript & Vite
+# Building a Markdown Blog with React, Typescript & Vite on Github Pages

 I wanted a fast, modern, and automated way to publish a blog using React, markdown, and GitHub Pages.
 This post is a step-by-step summary of my journey, including all the lessons learned and solutions to common pitfalls.
 If you’re building something similar, I hope this helps you avoid the headaches and get your blog online with confidence.